 Selling, general and administrative expenses ("SG&A") are comprised of wages and benefits, office and administrative, professional fees, business development, and selling expenses.
-SG&A expenses were \$8.6 million in the first quarter of 2024, \$1.5 million or 15% lower than the same period in 2023, primarily due to measures taken to reduce overhead in the organization.
+SG&A expenses were \$8.5 million in the third quarter of 2024, \$1.6 million or 16% lower than the same period in 2023.
+Year-to-date expenditures of \$26.4 million in 2024 were \$2.5 million lower than the same period in 2023.
+The decrease in SG&A was primarily as a result of measures taken to reduce overhead in the organization.

-Wages and benefits were \$4.3 million for the first quarter of 2024, as compared to \$4.7 million for the same period of 2023.
-The decrease in expenses was related to the streamlining of operations and support staff as a result of a more focused product portfolio.
+Wages and benefits were \$3.9 million for the third quarter of 2024, as compared to \$4.0 million for the same period of 2023.
+Year-to-date expenditures of \$13.0 million were higher than that of \$11.9 million during the same period in 2023.
+The increase in expenses year-to-date was related to non-recurring restructuring related costs that were partially offset by the decrease in expenses related to the streamlining of operations and support staff as a result of a more focused product portfolio.

-Office and administrative expenses were \$1.4 million for the first quarter of 2024, \$0.9 million lower than the same period in 2023.
-The decreased expenditures primarily relate to streamlining of operations, the transition of the Company's dried flower and pre-roll cannabis product manufacturing, processing and distribution activities to the Auxly Leamington facility, and reduced insurance expenses.
+Office and administrative expenses were \$1.2 million for the third quarter of 2024, \$1.5 million lower than the same period in 2023.
+Year-to-date expenditures of \$3.7 million were lower than that of \$8.1 million during the same period in 2023.
+The decreased expenditures were primarily related to streamlining of operations, the transition of the Company's dried flower and pre-roll cannabis product manufacturing, processing and distribution activities to the Auxly Leamington facility, and reduced insurance expenses.

-Auxly's professional fees were \$0.5 million during the first quarter of 2024, \$0.3 million lower than the same period in 2023.
+Auxly's professional fees were \$0.5 million during the third quarter of 2024, \$0.5 million lower than the same period in 2023.
+Year-to-date expenditures of \$1.4 million were \$1.0 million lower than the same period in 2023.
 Professional fees incurred primarily related to accounting fees, regulatory matters, reporting issuer fees, and legal fees associated with certain corporate activities and as a result can fluctuate significantly from one period to the next.

-Business development expenses were \$0.1 million for the first quarter of 2024, flat to the same period in 2023.
+Business development expenses were \$0.3 million for the nine months ended September 30, 2024, \$0.1 million lower than the same period in 2023.
 These expenses primarily relate to business development and travel related expenses.

-Selling expenses were \$2.4 million for the first quarter of 2024, an increase of \$0.1 million over 2023, primarily as a result of higher Health Canada fees related to higher revenues, partially offset by reduced marketing initiatives.
+Selling expenses were \$2.8 million and \$8.0 million for the three and nine months ended September 30, 2024, an increase of \$0.5 million and \$1.8 million from the same periods in 2023, respectively.
+The increase in expenditures was primarily as a result of investments in marketing initiatives and higher Health Canada fees related to higher revenues.

-Equity-based compensation for the first quarter of 2024 was \$1.9 million, primarily due to the impact of the increased closing price of the Company's Shares as at March 31, 2024 on the value of Cash Settled RSUs.
-In the first quarter of 2023, equity-based compensation was \$0.4 million.
+Equity-based compensation for the three and nine months ended September 30, 2024 was \$1.3 million and \$4.0 million, respectively, primarily due to the impact of the increased closing price of the Company's Shares as at September 30, 2024 on the value of Cash Settled RSUs granted in 2023.
+During the same periods of 2023, equity-based compensation was \$0.7 million and \$1.5 million, respectively.

-Depreciation and amortization expenses were \$1.2 million for the first quarter of 2024, representing a decrease of \$0.5 million over the same period in 2023, primarily as a result of reductions in intangible assets and depreciation associated with disposed assets, including the transition out of the Auxly Ottawa Carleton Place facility.
+Depreciation and amortization expenses were \$1.2 million for the third quarter of 2024 and \$3.5 million year-to-date, representing a decrease of \$0.6 million and \$1.7 million over the same periods in 2023.
+The decreases were primarily as a result of reductions in intangible assets and depreciation associated with disposed assets, including the transition out of the Auxly Ottawa Carleton Place facility.